mohammedsamir336/Project/README.md

 ## Important note:-

-## the github and google account login can only worked in php artisan serve (http://127.0.0.1:8000)
+## 1-The github and google account login can only worked in php artisan serve (http://127.0.0.1:8000)
+## 2-Run XAMPP Apache and MYSQL required .